God’s Grace Includes Correction: "Say No!" and "Stop Sinning!"

 • Ephesians 2:8-9, KJV For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.

 • Acts 15:11 We believe it is through the grace of our Lord Jesus that we are saved…

 • I was personally saved in 1969 when these and similar biblical messages of the grace of God broke through to my heart.
 I repented of my sins, came to Jesus Christ in simple faith, and have lived from that day to this as a grace-blessed, born-again child of God.

-• But faithfulness to God and to His word the bible requires that we also embrace another side of His grace.
-In the Scripture portion below, notice (vs. 11) that the apostle Paul begins with the wonderful and widely-taught message of salvation by God’s grace.
+• But faithfulness to God and to His word the Bible requires that we also embrace another side — a thoroughly biblical side — of His grace.
+In the Scripture below, notice (vs. 11) that the apostle Paul begins with the wonderful and widely-taught message of salvation by God’s grace.
 But in vss.
 12-14 the great apostle adds some additional definition to the meaning of the true grace of God.
 And that is the fact that, now saved by His grace, we are instructed by that same grace to STOP SINNING!Don’t leave me now!
-If this offends you or doesn’t line up with your personal definition of grace, then you’ll consign yourself to a lifetime of living below God’s standards for His sons and daughters.
+If this offends you or doesn’t line up with your personal definition of grace, then you’ll relegate yourself to a lifetime of living below God’s standards for His sons and daughters.
 Let’s read it.

 Titus 2:11-14 For the grace of God has appeared that offers salvation to all people.
 12 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, 13 while we wait for the blessed hope — the appearing of the glory of our great God and Savior, Jesus Christ, 14 who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good.